MOTHER'S DAY SPECIALS! SHOW ME MORE

 Format: Hardback

-Peter Johansen is an Assistant Professor in the Department of Anthropology at McGill University.
+Peter Johansen is an Associate Professor in the Department of Anthropology at McGill University.
 His research and teaching interests focus on issues of politics, social distinctions and inequalities, landscape production, materiality, metallurgical production, ritual, and representational practices, particularly in South India’s ancient and medieval pasts.
-He is codirector of the Maski Archaeological Research Project, an ongoing multidisciplinary archaeological field project in South India.
-He is also interested in the contemporary politics of Indigenous heritage sovereignty in Canada.
-Andrew M. Bauer is an Associate Professor in the Department of Anthropology at Stanford University and the current Director of the Stanford Archaeology Center.
-His research and teaching interests intersect archaeological method and theory and environmental anthropology, with particular emphasis on South India, where he codirects the Maski Archaeological Research Project.
+He is codirector of the Maski Archaeological Research Project, an ongoing multi-disciplinary archaeological field project in South India.
+He is also interested in the historiography of South Asian archaeology and the contemporary politics of Indigenous heritage sovereignty in Canada.
+Andrew M. Bauer is an Associate Professor in the Department of Anthropology at Stanford University and the current director of the Stanford Archaeology Center.
+His research and teaching interests address the history of archaeological thought, archaeological method and theory and environmental anthropology, with particular emphasis on South India, where he codirects the Maski Archaeological Research Project.
 He is also interested in the intersections of landscape histories, spatial production, and modern framings of nature as they relate to the politics of conservation and climate change.

 See Also